Stay moving despite osteoarthritis by learning safe joint movements, setting your home up for easy access and embracing gentle movement exercises.

 Make your home work better for you

-- Arrange the contents of cupboards, closets, desks and drawers in a way that will minimize the amount of reaching and bending you need to do to get ahold of frequently used items.
+Arrange the contents of cupboards, closets, desks and drawers in a way that will minimize the amount of reaching and bending you need to do to get ahold of frequently used items.

-- Secure or remove rugs, power cords and other items that might trip you or make it easy to slip.
+Arrange furniture to make it safer and easier to get around.
+Secure or remove rugs, power cords and other items that might trip you or make it easy to slip.

+Schedule your day and week so that it works best for you.
 If you plan in advance, these strategies for osteoarthritis may help:

 - Combine errands so that you make fewer trips up and down stairs.

-- Divide up packages and bags so that you carry less weight with each trip.
+- Divide packages and bags so that you carry less weight with each trip.
 For example, ask cashiers to use more bags for your groceries.

 - If you need to lift something heavy, ask for help.